5kuuk/CTF-writeups/sekai-2023/textsender/README.md

 The intended way to solve this challenge is to use the latter to first leak a heap address and then use the first for a House of Einherjar exploit.

-However I did not figure out vulnerability `2` during the ctf, and without a heap leak I was unable to leverage vulnerability `1`
+However I did not figure out vulnerability `2` (kudos to the other pwners on discord for letting me know of its existence after the ctf ended), and without a heap leak I was unable to leverage vulnerability `1`.

 So I looked somewhere else...

 ## Unintended vulnerability